-3. DOH 5204 - Withdrawal of Release of Educational Records
+1. DOH 5204 - Withdrawal of Release of Educational Records

 The DOH 5204 is used to withdraw consent to release educational records (which includes Early Intervention Program records) for children and adolescents who have been enrolled in a HH.
+In addition to the time of disenrollment from the Health Home program, a request to withdraw a release of educational records can occur at any time during the child/adolescent's enrollment.
 Withdrawal of consent for release of educational records for children under age 18 must be provided by the parent, guardian or legally authorized representative.
-Withdrawal of consent for release of educational records for those aged 18 and over must be provided by the individual
+Withdrawal of consent for release of educational records for those aged 18 and over must be provided by the individual.